 Commencement Speaker, a 9/11 Survivor, Says Teaching Is Her Way of Fighting Terrorism

-Caldwell, N.J.—May 11, 2013—Denise Kerth and Eric Rozenblat made history at Caldwell College’s 71st commencement on May 11 when they were awarded the first Ph.D.s in the college’s history.
+Caldwell, N.J.—May 11, 2013—Denise Kerth and Eric Rozenblat made history at Caldwell University’s 71st commencement on May 11 when they were awarded the first Ph.D.s in the college’s history.

 President Nancy H. Blattner presented Rozenblat, of Oakland, N.J., and Kerth, of Collingswood, N.J., with doctoral degrees in applied behavior analysis (ABA).
 Caldwell is a leader in autism education, developing the first master’s and first Ph.D. programs in ABA in New Jersey.